suspectedesp/bot-hosting-wrapper/README.md

 - Commit your changes: git commit -am 'Add my feature'.
 - Push to the branch: git push origin feature/my-feature.
 - Submit a pull request.

+## Credits
+Many thanks to:
+- @MathiasDPX for giving me some ideas and remaking the code
+- @Pondwader for letting me upload this
+- @iamkubi for making pydactyl (api wrapper for pterodactyl panel) Many thanks guys!
+I appreciate it <3